agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 > Flash Update - SNPs [kahoot](https://kahoot.it/?_ga=2.264238917.871462812.1568207895-297922416.1568207895)

-* http://WGSA.net provides molecular typing tools for a number of pathogens.
+* https://pathogen.watch provides molecular typing tools for a number of pathogens.
 While it does not have a core genome MLST (cgMLST) framework for *Salmonella enterica*, it can perform traditional MLST profiling.
-Upload your sequences to WGSA.net to examine the MLST typing.
+Upload your sequences to Pathogen Watch to examine the MLST typing.
 Note that an alternate site, SISTR, can perform *Salmonella* cgMLST but it lacks sufficient hardware to be workable in a classroom setting (https://lfz.corefacility.ca/sistr-app/).
 We won’t be trying SISTR for this lab.

 > Flash Update - Horizontal Gene Transfer [kahoot](https://kahoot.it/?_ga=2.264238917.871462812.1568207895-297922416.1568207895)

-* In addition to WGSA.net, these genomes have been run through the PARSNP algorithm to catalog whole-genome SNPs (less SNP dense regions indicative of horizontal gene transfer).
+* In addition to Pathogen Watch, these genomes have been run through the PARSNP algorithm to catalog whole-genome SNPs (less SNP dense regions indicative of horizontal gene transfer).
 The result is a PHYLIP format file that also includes a reference sequence from the same MLST as well as the strain labels from a k-mer analysis.
 Perform a RAxML analysis (http://www.phylo.org) to determine fine-resolution relationships of these strains.
 Note: this is a nucleotide alignment, not a protein alignment, but as before include a gamma model of rate heterogeneity, a maximum likelihood search, and estimated proportion of invariable sites.
 See [Lab 3 Phylogenetics](../Lab_3_Phylogenetics) for a reminder.
 The results file to look at is *RAxML_bipartitions.out* and the results are easier to look as a cladogram (i.e. no branch lengths).

 * *Salmonella* infections are often treated without antibiotics, except for severe cases in which trimethoprim (pediatric) or fluoroquinolones (adult) are used.
 If you find evidence of clonal outbreaks in your data, sample a genome from each subset for Resistance Gene Identifier analysis (part of http://card.mcmaster.ca).